 - Costs to obtain guardianship or custody of a child that are not associated with the legal adoption of the child

-Submit your reimbursement request after the adoption is final—or while the adoption is in progress if the expenses are more than $7,000 or they represent your total adoption expenses.
+Submit your reimbursement request within one year after the adoption is final—or while the adoption is in progress if the expenses are more than $10,000 or they represent your total adoption expenses.
 Email the completed form to the Benefits Department at firstname.lastname@example.org.
 Approved expenses are reimbursed after the adoption is final.

 Adding a new member to your family can mean lots of changes.
 Here’s how your benefits can support you.

 - Need some bonding time?
 Consider taking a leave of absence.